Zhou Zuoren: During the May Fourth Movement

+In 1923, Zhou and his brother Lu Xun became estranged and never spoke to each other again.
+Their diaries contain no explanation for the estrangement (and Lu Xun's diaries for the year leading up to the estrangement are the only volume missing in his entire lifetime).
+One common view is that their respective literary works for the 1920s and 1930s contain hints and hidden messages about the cause of their estrangement, often said to arise from Zhou's marriage to a Japanese woman.
+Zhou did not attend Lu Xun's 1936 funeral.

+During the 1920s and 1930s, Zhou was one of the most influential writers of Republican era China, particularly in the genre of prose essays.

 Later life

 During the Second Sino-Japanese War, Zhou was seen as a collaborator with the Japanese occupation, and has been regarded by some Japanese as one of the three Chinese in modern times who "truly understands Japan".
 In 1945, Zhou was arrested for treason by the Nationalist government of Chiang Kai-shek, stemming from his alleged collaboration with the Wang Jingwei government during the Japanese occupation of north China.
 He was sentenced to 10 years' imprisonment in 1947.
 In January 1949, the Nationalist government under acting president Li Zongren released Zhou Zuoren on bail, and he returned to Beijing.
+The People's Republic of China retained Zhou on house arrest, with Mao Zedong describing him as a "cultural traitor" for whom house arrest was appropriate because he had not killed anyone.